ElH1/compliance-auto-tool/README.md

 Should you wish to package the jar yourself, use the following
 command: `jar cf out.jar ./compliance ./META-INF edmm-core-v1.0.18.jar json-20210307.jar
 ` from where your compiled `.class` files are stored after having built the source code.
 For example, if using IntelliJ, that may be the directory `compliance-automation-framework/target/classes`.
-Note that the `edmm-core-v1.0.18.jar` file is additionally required for this step.
-It is also made available at the top level of this project.
+Note that the `edmm-core-v1.0.18.jar` file, as well as `json-20210307.jar` are required in the current directory for this step.
+These are made available at the top level of the project and in the portable folder.

 # Project Structure